ros-controls/control.ros.org/index.rst

 Getting Started
 ================

-The ros2_control framework is released for ROS2 foxy.
+The ros2_control framework is released for ROS2 Foxy.
 To use it, you have to install ``ros-foxy-ros2-control`` and ``ros-foxy-ros2-controllers` packages.
 Other dependencies are installed automatically.